elixir-lang/elixir/lib/elixir/pages/getting-started/processes.md

 false
 ```

-> Note: you will likely get different process identifiers than the ones we are getting in this guide.
+> Note: you will likely get different process identifiers than the ones we are showing in our snippets.

 We can retrieve the PID of the current process by calling `self/0`: